cs-105/R/README.md

 1. Clone the project
 2. Install [R language - 4.1.2](https://www.r-project.org/), This can look different depending on your system
 3. Install [RStudio](https://www.rstudio.com/products/rstudio/download/)
+4. Open the project in RStudio
+5. Run Installations.R to download all necesary packges
+6. Run the Map.R file

 ```
 $ cd ../lorem